-- 18.22 Driven in part by this decreasing supply, rental values for industrial floorspace have increased significantly in recent years, from £129/sqm in 2009 to £209/sqm in 2019 (an increase of 62%).
-Rental values for industrial land in Wandsworth are higher than the averages for the functional economic market area (£186), which is a reflection of the proximity of the Queenstown Road, Battersea SIL to the CAZ and of the generally good standard of the premises. - 18.23 The ELPS indicates that there is a net requirement for 8.6 hectares of industrial land between 2019 and 2034.
-The assessment predicts that approximately 35,700 sqm, or its land equivalent value of 5.5ha, will be required to accommodate demand for core industrial uses, which arises primarily from a need for additional storage and distribution uses (Use Class B8), although there is also an increase in demand anticipated for light industrial and research and development facilities (Use Class E).
-Up to 2.1 ha of land will be needed to accommodate additional demand for wider industrial uses, including waste management (see Policy LP13, Circular Economy, Recycling and Waste Management), while the remaining Iha of this requirement is to ensure that the borough has an optimal amount of 'frictional vacancy' to allow for the efficient churn of occupiers.
-The importance of retaining and protecting the borough's existing remaining industrial land within that capacity, and the need to provide intensified industrial floorspace in locations where this is appropriate, is therefore paramount. - 18.24 For clarity, references to 'industrial' land and premises within this chapter and the Local Plan should be read as those uses identified within Part A of this policy, unless otherwise stated.
+18.22 Driven in part by this decreasing supply, rental values for industrial floorspace have increased significantly in recent years, from £129/sqm in 2009 to £209/sqm in 2019 (an increase of 62%).
+Rental values for industrial land in Wandsworth are higher than the averages for the functional economic market area (£186), which is a reflection of the proximity of the Queenstown Road, Battersea SIL to the CAZ and of the generally good standard of the premises.

+18.23 The ELPS indicates that there is a net requirement for 8.6 hectares of industrial land between 2019 and 2034.
+The assessment predicts that approximately 35,700 sqm, or its land equivalent value of 5.5ha, will be required to accommodate demand for core industrial uses, which arises primarily from a need for additional storage and distribution uses (Use Class B8 - 30,500sqm), although there is also an increase in demand anticipated for light industrial and research and development facilities (Use Class E).
+Up to 2.1ha of land will be needed to accommodate additional demand for wider industrial uses, including waste management (see Policy LP13, Circular Economy, Recycling and Waste Management), while the remaining I ha of this requirement is to ensure that the borough has an optimal amount of 'frictional vacancy' to allow for the efficient churn of occupiers.
+The importance of retaining and protecting the borough's existing remaining industrial land within that capacity, and the need to provide intensified industrial floorspace in locations where this is appropriate, is therefore paramount.
+This policy sets out the Council's strategy to address this identified need and is informed by the borough's HELAA (2022).
+This exercise identified that the supply of core industrial capacity over the Local Plan period to 2037/38 is 44,828 sqm.
+The development of industrial uses will be monitored over the Local Plan's duration within the borough's Authority Monitoring Reports.

+18.24 For clarity, references to 'industrial' land and premises within this chapter and the Local Plan should be read as those uses identified within Part A of this policy, unless otherwise stated.